-- Meet the general education requirements of the college. - Be prepared to pass the Praxis CORE Academic Skills for Educators Test. - Know the historical and philosophical foundations of education, school structure, government, and effective school operation in a pluralistic society. - Investigate career expectations and current educational issues. - Participate in and begin to make personal decisions concerning the appropriateness of a career in education. - Develop and execute a detailed lesson plan.
-Gain knowledge about the characteristics, identification, and needs of exceptional individuals and how to adapt instruction to meet their needs. - Work with exceptional individuals in a school or agency setting to see how theory is put into practice. - Operate and implement technology in the classroom and in instructional planning. - Begin in-depth study in selected areas of concentration.
+- GOAL 1: Meet the general education requirements of the college in preparation for the Praxis CORE exam. - GOAL 2: Gain knowledge of the historical and philosophical foundations of education, and of school structure, government, and effective school operation in a pluralistic society. - GOAL 3: Investigate career expectations and current educational issues. - GOAL 4: Successfully complete in-school practicum experiences with typical, exceptional, and diverse learners to gain experience developing and executing instructional plans, working effectively with students, developing collaborative relationships and exploring the appropriateness of a career in education. - GOAL 5: Demonstrate the ability to develop and execute a detailed lesson plan. - GOAL 6: Gain knowledge about the characteristics, identification, and needs of exceptional individuals and how to adapt instruction to meet their needs. - GOAL 7: Effectively utilize technology both with students in the classroom as well as in instructional planning. - GOAL 8: Middle Years and Young Adult majors will enroll in and complete a minimum of two courses in their area of concentration.